 - The phrase "Manuscript Submission" must be used as the subject of your email message

-When sending your submission package to IJLS, please make sure to write the phrase "Manuscript Submission" in the 'subject window' of your email.
+When sending your submission package to IJLS, please make sure to use the phrase "Manuscript Submission" as the 'subject' of your email message.
 This will prevent your email from being automatically redirected into our Junk/Spam folder which may result in your submission going unnoticed.